 Which takes us back to the same question “How much money is enough to live a good life?”

 Allow yourself to have some leisure time.

-It's one of the key elements to live a good life.
+It’s one of the key elements of living a good life.

 Lesson #7: Technological progress should be limited to save the environment.